valinsky/hugo_blog/content/posts/stop-planning.md

 Another situation may arise where you're currently reading book X, and your friend talks about book Y which peaks your interest.
 Don't wait to finish X first.
 Fulfil your curiosity.
 Start reading Y, and if it blows your mind, finish it.
 Or don't.
 Choice is yours.
 You can return to X anytime.

+Or trying to do to many things in a short amount of time.
+Don't let that be another cause of stress.
+Use your mind to prioritize, and whatever you do, be fully engaged in it and do it right.

 Live in the moment.
 Be present.
 Learn.
 Adapt.

 I created this website long before I actually started writing anything.
 I didn't feel like it was the right time yet, even though I wanted to have my own blog for a long time.
 I didn't force it.
 I could see thoughts of guilt and stress trying to creep up into my mind (your website is ready and you didn't write anything yet! looser).
 But I did not give in to those feelings.
 You have to keep that [monkey mind](https://www.youtube.com/watch?v=4PkrhH-bkpk) in check.